Brian-Pho/Textbook-Notes/content/posts/textbooks/brain-architecture-understanding-the-basic-plan/index.md

 ## Chapter 3: Centralization and Symmetry: Ganglia and Nerves

-- Centralization: the concentration of neurons within the body.
+- *Centralization*: the concentration of neurons within the body.
 - Reasons for centralization
     - More efficient use of biological material in the construction of neural circuits.
     - Shorter distances to accomplish topologically similar circuit connections.
     - Shorter conduction times for electrical impulses.
 - Evolution is accompanied by a change from the homogeneous to the heterogeneous, and from the simple to the complex.
 - As neural elements condense and centralize during the course of evolution, they tend to form two broad classes of structure
-    - Ganglia: collection of neuronal cell bodies.
+    - *Ganglia*: collection of neuronal cell bodies.
-    - Nerves: bundles of axons.
+    - *Nerves*: bundles of axons.
 - It’s within the ganglia and central nervous system that most synapses between neurons occur.
 - In all invertebrates except the Cnidaria, most inter and motor neurons are unipolar.
 - This is in stark contrast to vertebrates where most intern and motor neurons are multipolar.